Watch Out: The First Mercury Retrograde Of 2021 Is Here

 The fact that this retrograde is taking place in Aquarius is also a Thing.
 Aquarius is the most tech-y sign of the zodiac, and the speedy planet's retrograde is known to mess with our tech — so any gadget-related mishaps will probably be especially annoying.
 We should be extra-careful: Double-check emails and texts before sending, and always back up your work on your computer.

 The mental exhaustion during this transit is going to be real.
 "Aquarius is an intellectual and very mental sign," Montúfar says.
 "Life will be moving at a rapid speed and big changes will be taking place on a societal level."
-(Let's just say, our eyes will be on the new Biden administration.)
 In one way, the Rx will help us adapt to these changes.
 "We may not feel so attached to situations and people from an outside lens," says Lisa Stardust, an astrologer based in New York City.
 That disconnection can make us flexible, but it may come across to loved ones as spaciness — which could fuel squabbles and misunderstandings.
 We may also forget to make time for activities that nourish us, making us feel super-drained.

 Advertisement